buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
 You can also combine the four lights into one glowing vaguely humanoid form of Medium size.
 Regardless of the form you choose, each light sheds dim light in a 3-meter radius.
 As a Movement Action during your turn, you can move the lights up to 18 meters to a new point within range.

-A light must be within 6 meters of another light created by this spell, and a light winks out if it exceeds the spell's range.
+A light must be within 6 meters of another light created by this spell, and a light winks out if it exceeds the spell' \*\*s range.

 **For each Critical Magic Success** in the Magic Check, the duration increases by 10 minutes or you create a new light.